 With the onset of cold weather, pipes are at risk of freezing due to sudden temperature drops, poor insulation or incorrect thermostat settings.
-This winter, we offers suggestions that can help prevent frozen pipes from bursting, which can cause significant damage and expense.
+This winter, we offer suggestions that can help prevent frozen pipes from bursting and causing significant damage and expense.

 Freezing temperatures put your pipes at risk, and recovery can be difficult and costly.
 Copper, iron and plastic pipes can burst.
 A crack as small as 1/8-inch can spew up to 250 gallons of water per day, causing flooding, serious structural damage, and the potential for mold

 - Make sure everyone in your family knows where the water shut-off valve is and how it works.